North Carolina Nursing Programs and Degrees Guide

 - Highest transfer-out rate*: Barton College 39%.1

-- Highest net price*: South College Asheville $30,984.1
+- Highest net price*: Carolinas College of Health Sciences $41,647.1

-- Lowest net price*: Fayetteville State University $4,906.1
+- Lowest net price*: Roanoke-Chowan Community College $2,396.1

-- Annual undergrad tuition range for schools in North Carolina with a bachelor’s in nursing program: $14,064 – $43,623.2
+- Annual undergrad tuition range for schools in North Carolina with a bachelor’s in nursing program: $6,848 – $24,929.2

-Bachelor’s in Nursing Programs in North Carolina
+Bachelor’s in Nursing Programs

 North Carolina A&T State University confers the Bachelor of Science in Nursing (BSN) to students who successfully complete the 124-125 credit, four-year program.
 Students generally spend the freshmen and sophomore years completing general college requirements and prerequisites before predominately focusing on the nursing major in the junior and senior years.
-Nursing curriculum covers adult health, the childbearing family, pharmacology, pediatric mental health, and leadership and management.
+The nursing curriculum covers adult health, the childbearing family, pharmacology, pediatric mental health, and leadership and management.
 Students, who already have a current registered nurse’s license and an associate’s degree in nursing, may want to consider the nursing department’s BSN completion program.
 Students with a bachelor’s degree in a field other than nursing may pursue their BSN through an accelerated program.

 North Carolina Central University

 North Carolina Central University features a traditional BSN program that allows undergraduates to earn a Bachelor of Science in Nursing in four years.
 The 124 credit program requires nursing majors to complete 56 credits of general college coursework in math, science, and English the first two years of the program before concentrating on the nursing curriculum in the second two years.
-The nursing program features coursework in care of the family, psychiatric mental health nursing, nursing care of the adult, and pharmacology in nursing.
+The nursing program features coursework in the care of the family, psychiatric mental health nursing, nursing care of the adult, and pharmacology in nursing.
 The nursing department also features a Bachelor of Science in Nursing (BSN) completion program for students who already have an associate’s degree in nursing and a current registered nurse’s license.

 University of North Carolina at Chapel Hill